 • Sialidosis is a disorder of sialic acid metabolism.

-• It is often associated with myoclonic epilepsy in juveniles or young adults.
+• It is often associated with myoclonic epilepsy in juveniles or young adults, sometimes without visual impairment.

 • Eye and skeletal abnormalities may be helpful for the diagnosis.